 \section{Conclusion}

-We developed a simple model of designing learning structures.
-A designer allocates common-value objects to as many agents as possible when each agent holds private information about the objects' quality.
-Because monetary transfers are unavailable, the designer can influence incentives only by shaping interim beliefs through the collection of private information.
-This introduces a problem of learning management to market design and a mechanism design approach to social learning.
+We develop a simple model of allocating common-value goods.
+The allocation mechanism screens each participant's private information using the information of others.
+The optimal mechanism allocates the good in such a way that participants assign a higher valuation to it upon receiving it, and may withhold allocation even when allocation would be socially desirable.
+Although positive payments may at first appear only to tighten participation constraints and reduce the allocation probability, they provide a qualitatively different channel for deterring downward misreporting and are therefore generally optimal.

 We have assumed that there are sufficiently many homogeneous goods to allocate.
-This makes the problem separable and the optimal mechanism for each agent does not depend on the mechanism for the other agents.
-Of course, resources may be scarce in practice.
-However, adding a resource constraint invalidates our current approach of working with a single indirect utility function, because we must instead work with a \textit{profile} of indirect utility functions.
-A fundamental difficulty arising from this extension is that we will also need to manage the \textit{winner's curse}.
-For example, if the mechanism gives the good to an agent with the highest private belief, by getting the object she infers that every other agent has a lower private belief.
-Therefore, the expected payoff conditional on winning the object is much lower than the one conditional only on her private signal.
-In order to shift up the interim belief, the optimal mechanism might allocate in a non-monotonic manner.
-Thinking about this issue deeply is an interesting research direction.
+Of course, resources may be often scarce in practice.
+However, our results extend easily to the case in which the resource constraint is imposed only on average supply, that is, when it takes the form $\mE[\sum_{i}x_{i}(s)]\leq q$ for some capacity $q\in \mR$.
+Specifically, if the solution to the original problem does not violate this constraint, then it remains optimal; if it does violate the constraint, then it is optimal to uniformly scale down the volume-controlling parameter $\kappa$ so that the sum of allocation probabilities is exactly equal to $q$.
+By contrast, when the resource constraint is imposed on ex post supply, that is, when it takes the form $\sum_{i}x_{i}(s)\leq q$ for each $s$, the problem becomes substantially more complicated.
+In particular, our current approach of working with a single indirect utility function is no longer valid, and we must instead work with a \textit{profile} of indirect utility functions.
+One fundamental difficulty arising in this extension is that we must also deal with \textit{winner's curse}.
+For example, if the mechanism allocates the good to the agent with the highest private belief, then upon receiving the good, that agent infers that every other agent had a lower private belief.
+Therefore, the expected payoff conditional on receiving the good is much lower than the payoff conditional only on her private signal.
+In order to raise this conditional belief, the optimal mechanism may need to allocate in a non-monotonic manner.
+A deeper analysis of this issue would be an interesting direction for future research.

 \titleformat{\section} { \bfseries} {Appendix \thesection:} {0.5em} {} []

 {A.\arabic{theorem}}